- Garden / Landscaping / Patio — 222

 But I still wanted a solar system but I didn’t want to pay the high price, so I decided to build the panels myself.

 Yes, you see this right, I wanted to build my solar system and I can tell you now it’s possible and well with materials bought locally in DIY shops and easy to obtain parts from the Internet.

 No, I’m not a technical wonder and I don’t have lots of experience working with electricity, I just looked around and taught myself how solar panels are made, how others might have done it and made out of this a workable plan of how I could do it.

 After I did my homework I found out that there was a solar cell manufacturer just a few hours away from my house who could supply me with the needed cells (otherwise I could buy those online as they’re easy to obtain from other sites).

-With information I collected from various sources I made a wiring diagram and did I got ordinary glass from a local supplier.
+With the information, I collected from various sources I made a wiring diagram and did I got an ordinary glass from a local supplier.

 Tools I needed came from my local DIY store and I was ready to start.

 See the needed materials list below witch not only states all the needed materials but also the price I paid for it and the shop I bought them from.